MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 These tables group related activities or the activities from a specific service.
 The tables include the friendly name that's displayed in the **Activities** drop-down list and the name of the corresponding operation that appears in the detailed information of an audit record and in the CSV file when you export the search results.
 For descriptions of the detailed information, see [Detailed properties in the audit log](detailed-properties-in-the-office-365-audit-log.md).

-Click one of the following links to go to a specific table.
+Select one of the following links to go to a specific table.

 :::row:::
     :::column:::